BOARD OF DIRECTORS

 Jacqueline Boynton - Board Secretary/Treasurer

-Attorney Jacqueline Boynton has more than 30 years experience.
-Her practice concentrates on nonprofit corporate legal issues.
-Boynton is a community activist interested in progressive political organizing and women’s issues.
+Community activist and retired attorney.
+Jacqueline Boynton has more than 30 years experience as an attorney.
+Her practice concentrated on nonprofit corporate legal issues.
+As an activist, she is interested in progressive political organizing and women’s issues.

 Marisol González Castillo